How and Why to Take a Break From the News

 The world is "on fire" and so are our central nervous systems.
 Breaks help.

-This week, in America, and around the world, our ability to focus, be present to our daily lives, and stay emotionally regulated is at great risk.
+This week, in America, and around the world, our ability to focus, be present in our daily lives, and stay emotionally regulated is at great risk.
 Historic events are unfolding before our eyes and critically important news stories are constantly evolving.
-The resulting state of high alert is taking a massive toll on our collective and individual well being.
+The resulting state of high alert is taking a massive toll on our collective and individual well-being.

 In order to care for ourselves well, we would benefit from considering our media intake and making a plan for taking breaks throughout this week.
-Here are some ideas to that end:
+Here are some ideas: